-Lottie Angell specialises in writing poetry and short stories after graduating with a 1st Class Masters in Creative Writing from Brighton University.
+Lottie Angell is a Sussex based poet who graduated with a first class masters in Creative Writing from The University of Brighton in 2018.
 During her time there she was tutored by award winning poet John McCullough who says of Lottie’s Poetry: ‘Lottie Angell writes spiky, politically urgent poems that are also full of subtleties.
 She expertly handles the white silence of the page to expose the operations of patriarchy by probing the limits of the speakable.
 Her work is exciting, compassionate and fundamentally uplifting.’

 During 2009-2014 Lottie ran her own performing arts company, Limelight, after graduating with a BA Hons degree in Drama and Creative Writing from Royal Holloway University.
 She continues to indulge her passion for performing by teaching performing arts to children and adults in group and one to one settings.

-To contact Lottie regarding holding creative writing workshops for your writing group or company, artist in residence opportunities, freelance writing support or drama tuition you can email [email protected]
+To contact Lottie regarding holding creative writing workshops for your writing group or company, 1:1 creative writing tuition, Mindscape Writing Group, artist in residence opportunities, freelance writing support or 1:1 drama tuition you can email [email protected]

 Competitions & Published Work